This post may contain affiliate links. Read full disclosure.

-- Transfer the batter into a pastry bag with a round tip.
-(I use this Wilton A1 large plain round tip.)
+- To pipe macaron shells, transfer the batter into a pastry bag, fitted with a round tip.
+(I use this Wilton 2A tip.)

-- While macarons are drying, prepare the buttercream.
-In a mixing bowl with whisk attachment, beat the butter and powdered sugar until fluffy, about 2 minutes.
+- In a mixing bowl with whisk attachment, beat the butter and powdered sugar until fluffy, about 2 minutes.

 - Melt the white chocolate chips in the microwave according to package directions.
 (I microwaved mine for 1.5 minutes at 50% power.
 Stirred and microwaved for another 30 seconds at 50% power.
 Stirred again and microwaved for 15 seconds at 50% power.)

 - Add the melted white chocolate and vanilla extract to the whipped butter mixture.
 Beat until the filling is smooth and well combined.
 Stir in sprinkles.
-Transfer the buttercream into a pastry bag and fill the macarons.
+Transfer the buttercream into a pastry bag with round tip.